nexus-uw/nexus-uw.github.io/_posts/2023-10-28-wrapping-up-ammobin.ca.md

 ## Learnings
 - Nobody cares about tech.
 Open source code, never received any take up.
 - AWS is a random costs.
-Costs flutuatch based on customer and dev usuage.
+Costs fluctuate based on customer and dev usage.
 - AWS also lets you have a beta setup easily with serverless tech (since it can easily exist within the free tier)
 - AWS is better than docker on DigitalOcean droplet.
 Easier to deploy.
 Don't have to ssh in every so often to clean up machine and restart stuff
 - learned about seo (ammobin.ca was the top 1-2 results for ammo related searches for Canada)